katjalennartz/scenetracker/README.md

 if the member want to: all scenes on index: choose: alway, if you have to post, if a certain user have posted

-Notification (admin can choose if my alert or orivate message) member can choose: always, new answer, none
+Notification (admin can choose if my alert or private message) member can choose: always, new answer, none

 remind a user to post if he let others wait for more than X days